forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 If you’re using the CLI (Command Line Interface), [installing themes from the Hugo Themes Repo](https://gohugo.io/themes/installing-and-using-themes/) is fairly straightforward.

-Hugo uses GoLang’s [package template](https://golang.org/pkg/html/template/) out of the box.
+Hugo uses GoLang’s [template package](https://golang.org/pkg/html/template/) out of the box.
 This is similar to Liquid in that it allows limited logic in your templates.

     <div class=“container”>
     {{ range .Site.Pages}